bentoml/BentoML/docs/source/frameworks/fastai.rst

 Since fastai is built on top of PyTorch, it is also possible to use PyTorch models from within a fastai learner directly for inference.
-Note that by using the PyTorch layer, you will not be able to use the fastai :~obj:`Learner`'s features such as :code:`.predict()`, :code:`.get_preds()`, etc.
+Note that by using the PyTorch layer, you will not be able to use the fastai :obj:`Learner`'s features such as :code:`.predict()`, :code:`.get_preds()`, etc.

 To get the PyTorch model, access it via ``learner.model``: